zjiefu/Notes/Research General/Reading notes/@ortegaInterconnectionDampingAssignment2002.md

 ***
 ### Trying to understand to paper
 1. For IDA-PBC design, what we do is
-	1. Fix the desired structure of the interco
+	1. Fix the desired structure of the interconnection and damping matrices.
+(Not sure which part this corresponds to in our paper)
+	2. Derive a PDE parameterized by the chosen matrices whose solutions characterize all the energy functions that can be assigned.
+(This should be solving for matching condition)
+	3. From the set of admissible choose one that satisfies the minimum requirement and compute the control.
+(Or I'd say finding the optimal energy function, like what we did in our paper)